bejondshao/bejondshao.github.io/source/_posts/Ubuntu-16-04-Takes-Too-Long-to-Boot.md

 RandomizedDelaySec=30min
 ```
 This changes the "timer" that triggers apt-daily.service to run at a random time between 15 min and 45 min after boot.

+##### Attention: My system failed to boot after doing below `/etc/systemd/system.conf` actions, please prepare a USB installation before doing this.
+If it fails, you can use live system to revert, good luck:joy:
 And for others recommendations, I also change `/etc/systemd/system.conf` file.
 Uncomment
 ```
 #DefaultTimeoutStartSec=90s